 Developmental delay, learning disabilities and attention deficit disorder

-Most people with Williams syndrome experience mild to severe learning disabilities and cognitive challenges.
+Most people with Williams syndrome will have mild to severe learning disabilities and cognitive challenges.
 Young children with Williams syndrome often experience developmental delays.
 Milestones such as walking, talking and toilet training are often achieved somewhat later than is considered normal.
 Distractibility is a common problem in mid-childhood, which can improve as the children get older.

 Older children and adults with Williams syndrome often demonstrate intellectual "strengths and weaknesses."
 There are some intellectual areas (such as speech, long term memory, and social skills) in which performance is quite strong, while other intellectual areas (such as fine motor and spatial relations) show significant weakness.